Unintentional Shootings, Not Accidents

 Disparities Across Demographics

 Across all ages, races, and ethnicities, males die from unintentional shootings more often than females.
-Among males, American Indian/Alaska Native men ages 20-34 are at the highest risk of dying from an unintentional shooting.
+Among males, Black men ages 20-34 are at the highest risk of dying from an unintentional shooting.
 Among females, Black females ages 0-19 are at the highest risk of dying from an unintentional shooting.40

 Source: CDC WONDER.